Tim’s Multi-Day Hiking Gear List

 Why I chose this pack liner:

-• Even though my pack has a 50 litre capacity, I use the 70 litre liner size as it can go the outside of the pack if necessary which occasionally happens at night time when I need to protect everything from that fine red central Australian dust or am doing deep inlet crossings
+- Even though my pack has a 50 litre capacity, I use the 70 litre liner size as it can go outside the pack if necessary which occasionally happens at night when I need to protect everything from that fine red central Australian dust or when I am doing deep inlet crossings

-Pack liner: Sea to Summit 13 Litre Ultra-Sil Dry Sack
+Pack Brain liner: Sea to Summit 13 Litre Ultra-Sil Dry Sack

 Why I chose this dry sack: